 You know those small, pre-peeled, and deveined uncooked shrimp you find in the frozen section?
 There's probably a bag of 'em tucked in the back of your freezer right now.
 They're super convenient.
-But when you actually cook with them, you find they're like tiny sponges.
-Tiny sponges that wring out in the pan.
-Basically, they turn your sauce into a too-thin, watery mess.
+But when you actually cook with them, you might find they're like tiny sponges -- tiny sponges that wring out in the pan, turning your sauce into a too-thin, watery mess.

-4) Now here's the BIG KEY: Save those shrimp juices in the pan.
-And if you're making a dish that calls for liquid, include your shrimp-flavored liquid as part of the measured amount of stock or wine or water you'll be using for your sauce.
-Basically, you don't want the liquid the shrimp release to be in excess of the amount of stock the recipe calls for.
+4. Now here's the KEY: Save those shrimp juices in the pan.
+And if you're making a shrimp dish that calls for liquid, include your shrimp-flavored liquid as part of the measured amount of stock or wine or water you'll be using for your sauce.
+Basically, you don't want the liquid that the shrimp will release to be in excess of the amount of stock the recipe calls for.

 Enjoy your thawed shrimp in these 5-star recipes:

 "There couldn't possibly be a quicker or more delicious shrimp and grits recipe!
 I use this recipe to feed my ever-growing teen boys and their friends." -- Barbara

 "Fabulous, fabulous, fabulous!
 I doubled the chicken, and might even go so far as to double the sausage and shrimp next time... a permanent recipe in our household!" -- Karen Green